Loco00003/locoweb/content/machines/vulnyx/Easy machines/Serve - vulnyx/index.md

 ## Things I learned from this machine
 - Check for files with others extensions, as it was seen in this machine, we found a `.kdbx` file, corresponding to the app *KeePass*, which allowed to gain initial access, keep in mind in future CTF machines.
-- Read the man pages of "basic" commands, such as `curl` or `wget`, they can useful in ways a beginner like me wouldn't expect, such ways can be.
+- Read the man pages of "basic" commands, such as `curl` or `wget`, they can useful in ways a beginner like me wouldn't expect, in this case, we retrieved critical information that allowed us to login as a user, a significant improvement compared to the less privileged `www-data` user.
 - Learned how to brute force an `http digest feed` with hydra.
 With a partial password obtained from the *KeePass* database we downloaded from the webpage.
 - If we have, lets say, a custom script, try running it first, and see what it does, and then check the contents of the code.
 If we have an interactive shell within the script , we can try doing a escape sequence with `!/bin/bash`.